 Antidepressants, particularly the SSRIs, may also be effective in treating many types of anxiety disorders.

-Other anti-anxiety medications include the benzodiazepines, such as Valium, Ativan, and Xanax.
+Other anti-anxiety medications include the benzodiazepines, such as alprazolam (Xanax), clonazepam (Klonopin), diazepam (Valium), and lorazepam (Ativan).
 These drugs carry a risk of addiction, so they are not as desirable for long-term use.
 Other possible side effects include drowsiness, poor concentration, and irritability.

 What Drugs Treat Psychotic Disorders?

-Anti-psychotics are a class of drugs used commonly to treat psychotic disorders and sometimes to treat mood disorders such as bipolar disorder or major depression.
-Different anti-psychotics vary in their side effects, and some people have more trouble with certain side effects than with others.
+Antipsychotics are a class of drugs used commonly to treat psychotic disorders -- conditions in which thinking can be irrational, and people have false beliefs (delusions) or perceptions (hallucinations) -- and sometimes to treat mood disorders such as bipolar disorder or major depression.
+Different antipsychotics vary in their side effects, and some people have more trouble with certain side effects than with others.
 The doctor can change medications or dosages to help minimize unpleasant side effects.
-A drawback to some anti-psychotic medications is that the person's ability to tolerate the medication may change, limiting long-term use.
+A drawback to some antipsychotic medications is their potential to cause side effects such as sedation and problems with involuntary movements, weight gain, and changes in blood sugar or cholesterol, which require periodic laboratory monitoring.
+Different antipsychotics have different side effect profiles, so you'll work with your doctor to choose the right drug for you.

-Most side effects of anti-psychotic drugs are mild and many go away after the first few weeks of treatment.
-Side effects may include:
+Many side effects of antipsychotic drugs are mild and many go away after the first few weeks of treatment.
+Common side effects may include:

 - Rapid or irregular heartbeat